 Vino is produced in every region of Italy and the nation is the world’s largest and oldest producer of wine.
 A guide to notable Italian wines would involve a whole other post in itself, from Chianti wines to Vin Santo dessert wine, therefore just one signature drink has been chosen under this category:

-Prosecco comes from Friuli Venezia Giulia, in the Veneto wine region, and is noted for its crisp, light, fruity and flowery flavor.
 There are three types of Prosecco wine: Prosecco Spumante (sparkling), Prosecco Frizzante (semi-sparkling), and Prosecco Tranquillo (still).
 In 2019, the Prosecco hills were recognized as a UNESCO World Heritage Site.
-A glass of this bubbly makes for a great aperitif (see below) before a meal.
+A glass of this sparkling wine makes for a great aperitif (see below) before a meal.

 Spirits & Liqueurs Italian Drinks